140+ Emergency Supplies Every Home Should Have Just in Case (Who Wants to Freeze, Starve, or Die, Right?)

 I know many folks just take it for granted they can simply hop in their car and make a mad dash to the store for supplies---but what if, for some reason (EMP, economic crisis, severe storm, or other things), you couldn't just race to the store on the spur of the moment?
 Wouldn't you feel comforted if you had some emergency supplies tucked away for your family?

-That's why I was inspired to create this segmented list for you.
+Because of the lady’s story above, I was inspired to write up this list for you and me, too.
 It's just a start.
 Do I have everything on this list?
 Nope.
 Not yet.
 It's a work in progress.
 No matter where you are in the preparedness journey, you should start putting some things aside right now.

 EDITED: I just added a few more things thanks to a reader's much appreciated comments!

-Disclosure: There are affiliate links scattered throughout this article.
-If you happen to click through and make any kind of purchase, I will receive a small commission at no cost to you.
-I appreciate your help supporting Healing Harvest Homestead--Heidi (Also, I don't own all these items--they are suggestions and to give you ideas.
-Be sure to research to find what things work best for you!)
+FTC Disclosure: There are affiliate links scattered throughout this article.
+If you happen to click through and make any kind of purchase, I may earn a small commission at no cost to you.

 Basic Emergency Supplies Every Home Needs